 About the program

-In February 2020, Australia and New Zealand entered into a partnership to jointly deliver the SBAS component of the program.
+In February 2020, Australia and New Zealand entered into a partnership to jointly deliver the Satellite based augmentation system (SBAS) component of the program.
 This will be the first such system in the Southern Hemisphere and will be called the Southern Positioning Augmentation Network, or SouthPAN.

-The procurement phase for SouthPAN is currently underway with initial signals to be provided progressively and a fully-operational and certified system in place by 2025.
-It will provide positioning accuracy to the 10 cm level across Australia and New Zealand and will also improve positioning for marine operations in the Australasian region.
+The procurement phase for SouthPAN is currently underway.
+Initial SouthPAN services are expected in 2022.
+It will provide accurate positioning to the 10 cm level across Australia and New Zealand and will also improve positioning for marine operations in the Australasian region.